Brauckhoff/biopixR/CONTRIBUTING.md

 # How to contribute 👨🏻‍💻

 You would like to contribute?
-We are happy to see you here.
+We are pleased to see you here.

 ## Testing

 `biopixR` is tested with the [testthat](https://cran.r-project.org/package=testthat) package.
 Please write new tests (where applicable) for any code you create.

-Our package contains a lot of datasets that were used to test the package.
+Our package contains datasets that were used to test the package.
 However, bioimage data are highly diverse.
 This testing with your data is central to improve the quality of the software.

 ##  Submitting Changes 🤝

 This is a volunteer-driven project, and that contributions are welcome.

-Once you're ready to submit code, documentation or data, please create a pull request that clearly outlines the changes you've made.
+Once you are ready to submit code, documentation or data, please create a pull request that clearly outlines the changes you've made.
 Additionally, when committing code please use clear commit messages describing the feature being committed.
 This helps keep track of changes to the project and makes reviews much easier!

 The package uses a GPL license.